X/1106 C1

 X/1106 C1, also known as the Great Comet of 1106, was a comet that appeared on 2 February 1106, and was observed around the world from the beginning of February through to mid-March.
-It was recorded by astronomers in Wales, England, Japan, Korea, China, Continental Europe, and Egypt.
+It was recorded by astronomers in Wales, England, Japan, Korea, China, continental Europe, and Egypt.

 It was observed to split into many pieces, forming the Great Comet of 1843 and several other small sungrazing comets observed by the SOHO space telescope.
 It is a member of the Kreutz Group, known as Subfragment I, a split from an earlier large (~150 km) comet that progressively fragmented under the influence of the Sun, possibly the Great Comet of 371 BC.

 Observations

 Britain

 A brief note in the Welsh manuscript known as the Brut y Tywysogion reads:

-[-1106].
-Yn y vlwydyn honno y gwelat seren anryued y gwelet yn anuon paladyr oheuni yn ol y chefyn ac o prafter colofyn y veint a diruawr oleuat idaw, yn darogan yr hyn a vei rac llaw: kanys Henri, amherawdyr Rufein, gwedy diruawryon vudugolyaetheu a chrefudussaf vched y Grist a orffowyssawd.
-A'e vab ynteu, wedy cael eistedua amherodraeth Rufein, a wnaethpwyt yn amherawdyr.